memgraph/gqlalchemy/docs/reference/gqlalchemy/query_builders/memgraph_query_builder.md

 def construct_query() -> str
 ```

-Constructs a Project partial querty.
+Constructs a Project partial query.

 Given path part of a query (e.g. (:LABEL)-[:TYPE]-&gt;(:LABEL2)),
 adds MATCH, a path identifier and appends the WITH clause.